General overview of the Canada Corporations Act part II

 Surrender of Charter and Dissolution

 A not-for-profit corporation may cease to exist and dissolve by surrendering its charter.
 This is done under section 32 of the CCA.
 Subsection 32(1) applies to a corporation that has been active.
 Subsection 32(2) applies to a corporation that has not gone into bona fide operation or has been inoperative for three or more consecutive years.
-Further information on completing an application for surrender of charter is available in the "Surrender of Charter and Dissolution pursuant to subsection 32(1) Policy" and the "Surrender of Charter and Dissolution pursuant to subsection 32(2) Policy".top of page
+Further information on completing an application for surrender of charter is available in the "Surrender of Charter and Dissolution pursuant to subsection 32(1) Policy" and the "Surrender of Charter and Dissolution pursuant to subsection 32(2) Policy".

 4. For Your Information